MANAS-AI-Taskphase-24-25/Pratham-Shah-MANAS-AI-TP-24/README.md

 Neural Network built, trained and tested in the corresponding .ipynb notebook.
 ## ROS Chat App:
 Simple ROS Chat Application using publisher and subscriber nodes and python.
+## OpenCV Task:
+The output video file with the ball detector, player markers and count is uploaded in the folder.